STAT545-UBC-hw-2018-19/hw06-fjbasedow/HW06-Data_wrangling_wrap_up.md

     ## 5 Americas  Argentina   <tibble [12 × 4]>
     ## 6 Oceania   Australia   <tibble [12 × 4]>

-Now our data consists of one row for each country with a nested list for each country that contains all of the other data for this country in the data column.
+Now our data consists of one row for each country with a nested list for each country in the data column that contains all of the other data for this country.
 Let's have a look at what is in this list for the first country (Afghanistan):

 ``` r
 # have a look at contents in data list of first country